Hours of Operation: Monday - Friday, 8:00 a.m. to 5:00 p.m.

 - Internet Services

-A top priority is a timely response to your telephone call or e-mail.
+A top priority is a timely response to your telephone call or email.
 We are available for phone consultation during regular business hours.
 On some occasions - during our annual conference or on especially busy days during the legislative session, for example - our response may be delayed.
-Sometimes, all four of the lawyers are on the phone with other legal inquiries or are involved in projects outside the office, and our switchboard will take your message.
+Sometimes, all five of the attorneys are on the phone with other legal inquiries or are involved in projects outside the office, and our switchboard will take your message.
 Please leave a message only once; repeatedly calling back slows down the legal staff and creates a logjam of messages.
-We receive approximately 1,200 calls per month, but we do make every effort to return calls promptly.
+We receive approximately 1,200 calls per month, and we make every effort to return calls promptly.
 It is best, however, not to put off your call until the last minute before a deadline.
-If your call is extremely urgent, you should check with your city's legal advisor.
+If your call is extremely urgent, you should contact your city attorney.

-You may e-mail general legal questions to firstname.lastname@example.org.
-Your e-mail will be routed to an attorney for a response.
-As with telephone calls, e-mail response time varies based on many factors.
+You may email general legal questions to email@example.com.Your email will be routed to an attorney for a response.
+As with telephone calls, email response time varies based on many factors.
 However, we attempt to respond as soon as possible.

 Please remember that the TML attorneys serve as a resource to provide general guidance on legal issues.
 We do not directly represent your city, and our legal guidance should never be substituted for that of your local counsel.
 Thus, we cannot provide definitive answers to many questions, such as whether to terminate an employee or adopt an ordinance.

-We answer inquiries from the elected and appointed officials of our member cities who call or e-mail about legal issues within their official responsibilities.
-City officials who call or e-mail with personal concerns will be asked to contact their personal counsel.
-Our phone number is 512-231-7400, and our e-mail address is email@example.com.
-We do not have a toll-free number because research has indicated that, if we did, your membership dues would probably increase.
+We answer inquiries from the elected and appointed officials of our member cities who call or email about legal issues within their official responsibilities.
+City officials who call or email with personal concerns will be asked to contact their personal counsel.
+Our phone number is 512-231-7400, and our email address is firstname.lastname@example.org.
+We do not have a toll-free number because research has indicated that, if we did, your membership fees would probably increase.
 The TML legal staff serves city officials and will not give advice on municipal law to private citizens because that would be a conflict of interest and a violation of our ethical rules.
 We do not give legal advice and information to associate members.

 We have ordinances on many topics, from cities large and small, available for our members to review.
 The ordinances we provide are furnished to us by other cities and have not been drafted by TML attorneys.
 Before you use one as a guide, have it reviewed by your local counsel for compliance with statutes and case law.